F-Zero-Discord/fzd-web/README.md

-# FzdWeb
+# FZD Frontend

-This project was generated using [Angular CLI](https://github.com/angular/angular-cli) version 20.3.7.
+This project is the frontend for FZD (F-Zero Discord)'s frontend

 ## Development server